AdriB1806/solar-pv-dashboard/LIVE_DATA_INTEGRATION.md

 High-level approach

-- Keep the dashboard UI code in `app/dashboard.py` but change how it loads data.
+- The dashboard UI code in `app/dashboard.py` stays , but we should change how it loads data.
-- Do NOT rely on writing/updating files in the repo when deployed to Streamlit Cloud (the filesystem there is ephemeral and you should not push large/continually-changing files to GitHub).
+- We wont rely on writing/updating files in the repo when deployed to Streamlit Cloud (the filesystem there is ephemeral and we should not push large/continually-changing files to GitHub).
-- Best option: make the dashboard load from a stable external source (REST API or a database).
+- Best option: wenmake the dashboard load from a stable external source (REST API or a database).
 Use caching with a short TTL so Streamlit refreshes the data periodically.

 Small example: polling a REST API